Get Started with PyTorch#

 Quickstart#

-For reference, the final code is as follows:
+For reference, the final code will look something like the following:

 from ray.train.torch import TorchTrainer